 - Make sure you have a dental check-up before you start Zometa.
-Talk to both your dentist and doctor if you require dental surgery or a tooth extraction and you have been administered Zometa.
-Keep good oral hygiene, get regular dental check-ups, and report any oral symptoms such as tooth pain, jaw pain and tooth loosening, mouth ulcers to your doctor while you are being administered Zometa.
+Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been administered Zometa.
+Keep good oral hygiene, get regular dental check-ups, and report any oral symptoms such as tooth pain, jaw pain, and loose teeth, mouth ulcers to your doctor while you are being administered Zometa.

 - Tell your doctor if you experience any thigh or groin pain, muscle cramps or twitches, severe or debilitating muscle pain, eye inflammation, or any other adverse effects of concern while you are being administered Zometa.
 Common side effects include nausea, tiredness, bone pain, constipation, fever, shortness of breath, and anemia.